-On December 30, 2014, the Corporation closed a \$200 million senior secured loan facility (the "Loan Facility") and copper concentrate off-take (the "Concentrate Off-Take") agreement with RK Mine Finance ("Red Kite").

-This Loan Facility replaces the Corporation's previous loan facility entered into on March 28, 2013 (the "Previous Facility").
-Net proceeds from the initial \$90 million drawdown on closing was used for purposes of repaying the Previous Facility and advancing the underground mine (the "Underground Mine") on Nevada Copper's 100% wholly owned Pumpkin Hollow copper project located near Yerington, Nevada.
+On December 30, 2014, the Corporation closed a \$200 million senior secured loan facility (the "Loan Facility") and copper concentrate off-take (the "Concentrate Off-Take") agreement with Red Kite.
+This Loan Facility replaced the Corporation's previous loan facility entered into on March 28, 2013 (the "Previous Facility").
+Net proceeds from the initial \$90 million drawdown on closing was used for purposes of repaying the Previous Facility and advancing the underground mine on Nevada Copper's 100% wholly owned Pumpkin Hollow copper project located near Yerington, Nevada.